AVidhanR/MobileAppDevelopment/MAD_WEEK_12/README.md

 }
 ```

-- That's it now save the both files and run app! \
+That's it now save the both files and run app!

-  <span style="color: red;">Note :</span> make sure to check the package name in java file `package com.example.notificationconcept;` if you got another name other than `notificationconcept` make sure to replace the first line of the code with yours.
+> **Note** :make sure to check the package name in java file `package com.example.notificationconcept;` if you got another name other than `notificationconcept` make sure to replace the first line of the code with yours.